Dust storm causes a 21-vehicle pileup in Montana, killing six - KTVZ

 By Jamiel Lynch, Rebekah Riess and Sara Smart, CNN

-A dust storm caused a 21-vehicle pileup on Interstate 90 in Big Horn County, Montana, on Friday evening, resulting in six fatalities, according to the Montana Highway Patrol.
+A dust storm caused a 21-vehicle pileup on Interstate 90 in Big Horn County, Montana, on Friday evening, resulting in the deaths of six people, according to the Montana Highway Patrol.

 Montana Attorney General Austin Knudsen said first responders were investigating the accident west of Hardin and that more information will be released when available.
 Knudsen oversees the highway patrol.